heiditm/heiditm.github.io/types_of_data_analysis.md

 **There are two main types of analytics:**
   -  **Reactive Analytics**, which is used to understand the data in its current and historical state – more commonly divided into *descriptive* and *diagnostics* analysis.
   -  **Proactive Analytics**, which uses the data to forecast/predict a future event and recommends an action to be taken – more commonly divided into *predictive* and *prescriptive* analysis.
-  -  <span style="color:forestgreen"> **Example:** </span> To illustrate the different results provided by each analysis we will center around an example regarding airline data (imagine this dataset consist of **dates, sales, airports and gasoline prices** for our current purposes).
+  -  <span style="color: #228B22"> **Example:** </span> To illustrate the different results provided by each analysis we will center around an example regarding airline data (imagine this dataset consist of **dates, sales, airports and gasoline prices** for our current purposes).

 <code style="color : #228B22"> **Reactive Analysis** </code> aims to understand what is happening in the data and why it is happening in its current and historical state.